Insurance and Cleanup Learning Series

 Loss of vegetation leaves land vulnerable to increased runoff, erosion, and sedimentation.
 It also increases weed spread and growth, degrades habitat, and impairs forest regeneration.
 Private landowners often need assistance in replanting appropriate vegetation post wildfire to mitigate noxious weed growth and soil degradation.
 Example Strategies: As a part of Green Again campaigns after the […]

-It is important post-fire to locate and protect the septic, water, and electrical connections.
+Post-fire, it is important to locate and protect septic, water, and electrical connections.
 Often times, debris is left on site for a considerable time.
-During clean up, or the following winter after a fire, infrastructure connections can be damaged.
-Locating these key infrastructure connections can save homeowners thousands of dollars in repair and replacement. […]
+During clean up, or the following winter after a fire, infrastructure connections can be damaged by remaining debris and/or weather.
+Locating these key infrastructure connections can save homeowners thousands of dollars […]